 Aboveground Storage Tanks (ASTs)

 If your facility has a cumulative aboveground storage capacity of petroleum products that reach or exceed 1,320 gallons or a storage tank with a capacity of 55 gallons or greater that is stored 10% below the ground surface (tank in an underground area) then the facility is regulated by the Aboveground Petroleum Storage Act (APSA).
 These facilities typically include large petroleum tank facilities, aboveground fuel tank stations, and vehicle repair shops with aboveground petroleum storage tanks.
 To ensure that each facility is doing its job to protect residents and the environment, Plumas County Environmental Health inspects, educates, investigates complaints, and enforces the laws and regulations about APSA.

 - Maintain an active permit through Environmental Health by keeping CERS up to date and paying annual fees

-- Prepare a Spill Prevention, Control, and Countermeasure Plan (SPCC Plan) by the oil pollution prevention guidelines in the Federal Code of Regulations and keep it on site.
+- Prepare a Spill Prevention, Control, and Countermeasure Plan (SPCC Plan) according to the oil pollution prevention guidelines in the Federal Code of Regulations and keep it on site.

 - Implement your SPCC plan, including but not limited to: